Starbucks to offer deal through LivingSocial

-Sept 4 Starbucks Corp, the world's largest coffee chain, is offering consumers a deal this week through daily-deal company LivingSocial, a vote of confidence in Groupon Inc's main rival.

-LivingSocial, part owned by Amazon.com Inc, will offer a $10 Starbucks gift card for $5 on Wednesday.
+LivingSocial, part owned by Amazon.com Inc (AMZN.O), will offer a $10 Starbucks gift card for $5 on Wednesday.
 Customers have six months to claim the card, which can be used across the United States, according to company executives.

-Shares of Groupon, the world's largest daily deal company, have slumped since its IPO last year.
+Shares of Groupon (GRPN.O), the world's largest daily deal company, have slumped since its IPO last year.
 That has cast doubt about the viability of the daily deal business.
+Groupon stock hit a record low of $4 on Tuesday.
+It was unchanged at $4.15 in afternoon trade.

 Before the IPO, Starbucks Chief Executive Howard Schultz was on Groupon's board of directors and his Maveron investment firm was an investor in Groupon.
 Schultz stepped down from the board in May.